openearth/delft3dfmpy/README.rst

 2. Make sure you have installed and activated the environment as is described above.

-3.  ``delft3dfmpy`` uses ``flit`` to to build, package and publish the project.
-To install the development dependencies and register the cloned fork as a Python package do the following fo:
+3. Delft3dfmpy uses ``flit`` to to build, package and publish the project.
+To install the development dependencies and register the cloned fork as a Python package for development purposes do the following:

-        From an elevated Anaconda Prompt (run as Administrator) within the activated ``delft3dfmpy`` environment do:
+        From an elevated Anaconda Prompt (run as Administrator) within the activated ``delft3dfmpy`` environment:

         ``conda install -c conda-forge flit``

-        ``flit install --deps develop --symlink
+        ``flit install --deps develop --symlink``

         This installs the development dependencies and creates a symbolic link in the Python site-packages folder of the activated environment.